kiarashRezaei/PlantClassification-CNN-AN2DL/README.md

 ## Description

-This project is part of Homework 1 of Artificial Neural Network and Deep Learning(AN2DL) course (A.Y 22/23) and focuses on image classification using transfer learning with various pre-trained models such as ResNet50, ResNet152, and EfficientNetB4.
+This project is part of Homework 1 of Artificial Neural Networks and Deep Learning(AN2DL) course at Politecnico di Milano (A.Y 22/23) and focuses on image classification using transfer learning with various pre-trained models such as ResNet50, ResNet152, and EfficientNetB4.
 The goal is to classify images into one of the eight categories.

 ## Getting Started